storj-archived/kfs/doc/performance-testing.md

 Running two sided significant tests ([Tests of Significance](http://www.stat.yale.edu/Courses/1997-98/101/sigtest.htm)) on each combination of operation and file size provides P-Values at the 95% confidence level or higher.
-This indicates that our measurement are no the result of a statistical fluke and KFS introduces meaninful change.
+This indicates that our measurement are no the result of a statistical fluke and KFS introduces meaningful change.

 ![Two Sided Test](/doc/img/KFS_vs_Vanilla_TwoSidedTest.png)

 ### Conclusion
 While P-Values should not be followed blindly, the data does indicate that the KFS protocol gives statistically significant gains in speed and consistency.